 It really does resemble a small baby bottle so the name just makes sense for what it is, right?

-Baby bottle pops still produces most of their original flavors.
-They have a base line of 6 original flavors and then they’ve of course built onto the line over the years.
+Baby bottle pops still produce most of their original flavors.
+They have a baseline of 6 original flavors and then they’ve of course built onto the line over the years.

 Here are some of the flavors and varieties that you might find out there:

 - Watermelon Blast

 - Rainbow Sherbet